SainsburyWellcomeCentre/aeon_docs/HardwareDevices/ForagingPatch/foragingPatch.md

 # **Foraging Patch Module**

-The foraging patch module provides a means for the subjects in the arena to obtain food with a configurable wheel the subject can turn, simulating a naturalistic digging motion.
+The foraging patch module is core to foraging and long term experiments.
+It provides a means for the subjects in the arena to obtain food with a configurable wheel the subject can turn, simulating a naturalistic digging action.
 The device design, schematic and assembly instructions can be found here [link]()

-This guide will walk through how a feeder device and associated modules are added and configured; the outputs, control and logging workflows, as well as modules that are important to make long-term 24/7 experiments possible with limited human intervention.
+This guide will walk through how a feeder device and associated modules are added and configured to a Bonsai workflow; the outputs, control, logging and visualisation, as well as monitoring and automated alert modules that are important to make long-term 24/7 experiments possible with limited human intervention.

 ## <u>UndergroundFeeder node:</u>
 ### **Device configuration**